Perhaps it is entirely possible to make it through the holidays without a bit of stress or worry. But I am not that optimistic.

 On the first day of Christmas, my herbalist gave to me… Milky Oats!

 Milky oats (Avena sativa) are a wonderful, fortifying nervine to build you up and protect you from the ravages of the days that lie ahead.
-A tincture or glycerite of fresh milky oats packs some powerful plant medicine, but even a tea or infusion utilizing dried oatstraw can offer calming and tonic action.
+A tincture or glycerite of fresh milky oats packs some powerful plant medicine, but even a tea or infusion utilizing dried oatstraw can offer calming and tonic action — the ultimate herb for holiday stress relief.

 On the second day of Christmas, my herbalist gave to me… Lavender!

 No list of calming, relaxing herbs is complete without mentioning the wonderful benefits of lavender (Lavandula angustifolia).
 This lightly sedative and aromatic nervine is a “go-to” for soothing the frazzled nerves.
-Diffuse some lavender into your space, or sip a little tea including the florets to ward off the holiday meltdown.
+Diffuse some lavender into your space, or sip a little tea including the florets for holiday stress relief

 On the third day of Christmas, my herbalist gave to me… Lemon Balm!